Pros and Cons of Living In Dayton, Nevada. Is Dayton, NV a Nice Place To Live or Retire?

 Moving to Dayton In Nevada ?
 Is Dayton, NV a Nice Place To Live?
 Pros and Cons of Living in Dayton, Nevada.
 Find out the best and worst about to live, raise a family or retire in Dayton.

 Dayton is an unincorporated community and census-designated place (CDP) in Lyon County, Nevada, United States.
 The population was 15,153 at the 2020 census.
-Dayton is the second oldest Nevada settlement.
-It is home to the oldest hotel in Nevada.
+Dayton is the second-oldest Nevada settlement, after Genoa, and is home to the oldest hotel in the state.

 DEMOGRAPHICS